-A frequency (with 50% duty cycle) waveform output in fast PWM mode can be achieved by setting OCnA to toggle its logical level on each Compare Match (COMnA1:0 = 1).
+A frequency (with 50% duty cycle) waveform output in fast PWM mode can be achieved by setting OCnA to toggle its logical level on each compare match (COMnA1:0 = 1).
 This applies only if OCRnA is used to define the TOP value (WGMn3:0 = 15).
-The waveform generated will have a maximum frequency of $f{OCnA} = f{clk\l/O}/2$ when OCRnA is set to zero (0x0000).
-This feature is similar to the OCnA toggle in CTC mode, except the double buffer feature of the Output Compare unit is enabled in the fast PWM mode.
+The waveform generated will have a maximum frequency of $f{\text{OCnA}} = f{\text{clk_I/O}}/2$ when OCRnA is set to zero (0x0000).
+This feature is similar to the OCnA toggle in CTC mode, except the double buffer feature of the output compare unit is enabled in the fast PWM mode.

-20.9.4.
 Phase Correct PWM Mode

 The phase correct Pulse Width Modulation or phase correct PWM mode (WGMn3:0 = 1, 2, 3, 10, or 11) provides a high resolution phase correct PWM waveform generation option.
 The phase correct PWM mode is, like the phase and frequency correct PWM mode, based on a dual-slope operation.
 The counter counts repeatedly from BOTTOM (0x0000) to TOP and then from TOP to BOTTOM.
-In non-inverting Compare Output mode, the Output Compare (OCnx) is cleared on the Compare Match between TCNTn and OCRnx while upcounting, and set on the Compare Match while downcounting.
+In non-inverting compare output mode, the output compare (OCnx) is cleared on the compare match between TCNTn and OCRnx while counting up, and set on the compare match while downcounting.
 In inverting Output Compare mode, the operation is inverted.
 The dual-slope operation has lower maximum operation frequency than single slope operation.
 However, due to the symmetric feature of the dual-slope PWM modes, these modes are preferred for motor control applications.

-The PWM resolution for the phase correct PWM mode can be fixed to 8-, 9-, or 10-bit, or defined by either ICRn or OCRnA.
-The minimum resolution allowed is 2-bit (ICRn or OCRnA set to 0x0003), and the maximum resolution is 16-bit (ICRn or OCRnA set to MAX).
+The PWM resolution for the phase correct PWM mode can be fixed to 8-bit, 9-bit, or 10-bit, or defined by either ICRn or OCRnA.
+The minimum resolution allowed is 2 bit (ICRn or OCRnA set to 0x0003), and the maximum resolution is 16 bit (ICRn or OCRnA set to MAX).
 The PWM resolution in bits can be calculated by using the following equation:

-$$R{\rm PCPWM} = \frac{\log(\rm TOP+1)}{\log(2)}$$
+$$R{PCPWM} = \frac{\log(TOP + 1)}{\log(2)}$$

 In phase correct PWM mode the counter is incremented until the counter value matches either one of the fixed values 0x00FF, 0x01FF, or 0x03FF (WGMn3:0 = 1, 2, or 3), the value in ICRn (WGMn3:0 = 10), or the value in OCRnA (WGMn3:0 = 11).
 The counter has then reached the TOP and changes the count direction.
 The TCNTn value will be equal to TOP for one timer clock cycle.
-The timing diagram for the phase correct PWM mode is shown in the figure below.
+The timing diagram for the phase correct PWM mode is shown on Figure 53.
 The figure shows phase correct PWM mode when OCRnA or ICRn is used to define TOP.
 The TCNTn value is in the timing diagram shown as a histogram for illustrating the dual-slope operation.
 The diagram includes non-inverted and inverted PWM outputs.
 The small horizontal line marks on the TCNTn slopes represent compare matches between OCRnx and TCNTn.
-The OCnx Interrupt Flag will be set when a Compare Match occurs.
+The OCnx interrupt flag will be set when a compare match occurs.

-Figure 20-8 Phase Correct PWM Mode, Timing Diagram
+Figure 53.
+Phase Correct PWM Mode, Timing Diagram

 The Timer/Counter Overflow Flag (TOVn) is set each time the counter reaches BOTTOM.
-When either OCRnA or ICRn is used for defining the TOP value, the OCnA or ICFn Flag is set accordingly at the same timer clock cycle as the OCRnx Registers are updated with the double buffer value (at TOP).
-The Interrupt Flags can be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.
+When either OCRnA or ICRn is used for defining the TOP value, the OCnA or ICFn flag is set accordingly at the same timer clock cycle as the OCRnx Registers are updated with the double buffer value (at TOP).
+The interrupt flags can be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.